-As at balance date, some residential buildings and vines had been removed from stage one land in preparation for development.
-As at balance date earthworks have commenced.
+As at balance date, buildings and vines had been removed from stage one land in preparation for the development.

+As at balance sheet date, earthworks are being carried out to develop the land.
+In the mean time, the works for the interchange have also commenced.
 Due to the long-term horizon of the project, there is still a lot of uncertainty around timing and actions to be taken with the plan plots and the development of the Business Park.
-A decision on Quayside's role in relation to the park at completion has not yet been reached.
-The company is currently seeking expressions of interest in the development and has indicated that it is interested in selling land, leasing land or developing vertical builds.
+A decision on Quayside role in relation to the park at completion is not reached yet.
+The Group is currently seeking expressions of interest in the development and has indicated that it is interested in selling land, leasing land or developing vertical builds.